FREE SHIPPING on orders of $85 or more

 Where did the English Bedgood family come from?
 What is the English Bedgood family crest and coat of arms?
 When did the Bedgood family first arrive in the United States?
 Where did the various branches of the family go?
-What is the Bedgood family history?This ancient Norman baronial family were descended from the Carlovingian Counts of Artois.
-The name dates back to before the Conquest where then family were amongst the greatest nobles of Flanders.
+What is the Bedgood family history?Today's generation of the Bedgood family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
+It comes from "the Carlovingian Counts of Artois, whose descendants were advocates of Arras, Lords of Bethune, and Castellans of St. Omer, and were amongst the greatest nobles of Flanders."

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Bagot, Bacot, Baggot, Bagott and others.